Supercharging

 The Immune System

-NKore is combining a natural, proprietary approach to “Supercharging” allogeneic Natural Killer Cells to deploy a new era in immunotherapeutic medicine for the treatment of cancer, and other immune-related diseases, in patients of all ages.
+NKore is utilizing a natural, proprietary approach to “Supercharging” allogeneic Natural Killer Cells to deploy a new era in immunotherapeutic medicine for the treatment of cancer and other immune-related diseases in patients of all ages.
 At NKore, we put patients first!

 NK101